 - Learning Outcomes

-- Gain a well-developed ability to discuss the study of organisations within a wider societal context to understand the social and environmental implications of managing business organisation
+- Discuss the study of organisations within a wider societal context to understand the social and environmental implications of managing business organisation

-- Be able to critically discuss the notion of sustainable development as a solution to resolve the tension of economy and ecology
+- Critically discuss the notion of sustainable development as a solution to resolve the tension of economy and ecology

-- Gain a well-developed ability to critically analyse relevant sustainability, sustainable development and climate change rhetoric and relate the literature to particular problems or challenges facing businesses
+- Critically analyse relevant sustainability, sustainable development and climate change rhetoric and relate the literature to particular problems or challenges facing businesses

-- Gain a well-developed ability to critically evaluate frameworks of business sustainability and understand and assess organisational responses to sustainability and climate change and, as a result of this ability and understanding, be able to provide recommendations to organisations in terms of sustainable operations and strategy
+- Critically evaluate frameworks of business sustainability and understand and assess organisational responses to sustainability and climate change and, as a result of this ability and understanding, be able to provide recommendations to organisations in terms of sustainable operations and strategy

-- Gain a well-developed ability to present information and opinions in a logical and persuasive manner through both oral and written formats
+- Present information and opinions in a logical and persuasive manner through both oral and written formats